ajclarkin/docker-server/3-Nginx-proxy-manager.md

-## Create a Network
-All containers need a network to communicate on.
-If left unchecked then nginx proxy manager will create one.
-However here we get ahead of the curve and create one of our own.
-We can then add this to the config of later containers.

-`sudo docker network create dockernet` but note that for dockernet we could use any network name we want.

 ## Install Nginx Proxy Manager (NPM)
 [Website](https://nginxproxymanager.com/)

 Note that this is different to node package manager (npm).

 To use this we're going to use a docker-compose file which has the configuration settings in it.
-On this occasion we're going to configure it to use _dockernet_ as the network and the files will be in ~/containers/nginx-proxy-manager/
+This will also create a network which we will then use for all the later containers to join as well.
+The configuration and data files will be in ~/containers/nginx-proxy-manager/
 We'll stick to using the builtin sqlite option for storage.